bitsmanent/scripts/README.md

 moin
 ----
 Play a random song from a YouTube playlist.
 The playlist is specified by its ID, if none is given $DEFLIST is used.
-Default player is mpv, refine the $PLAYER and $PLAYER_OPTS variable to fit your needs.
-You may want to wake up in the morning but putting the following in your crontab:
+Default player is mpv, refine the
+$PLAYER and $PLAYER_OPTS variables to fit your needs.
+You may want to wake up in the morning by putting the following in your crontab:

 ```
 # Plays from monday to friday at 08:00am
 0 8 * * 1-5 /path/of/moin
 ```

 Where to take the playlist ID?
-It's specified in the "list" parameter of the URL.
+It's specified by the "list" parameter of the URL.
 For example, if the URL of your playlist is the following:

 ```